v1bh475u/v1bh475u.github.io/content/posts/polymorphism-after-inheritance.md

 - Also, for each new functionality, we need to create a new base class for the strategy.
 This can lead to a proliferation of base classes which can be hard to manage.
 - Notice how difficult it is to create a copy of an existing shape like `Circle`.
 You need to copy not only the phyiscal attributes like `radius` but also the strategy which are stored as `unique_ptr`.
 This can lead to a lot of boilerplate code and complexity.
 What we want from our shapes is to behave like value types, for example `int`- easy to copy, easy to move, easy to store- but still have polymorphic behavior!
 Thus, our solution is far from perfect.

+What we actually want from our solution is the ability to extend along 3 axes independently:
+1. Adding new shapes like Triangle, Rectangle etc.
+2. Adding new functionalities like serialize(), transform() etc.
+3. Adding new implementations for existing functionalities like OpenGL, Vulkan etc.

+Extension along any of these axes should not affect the other axes.
+This is where Type Erasure comes into play.
 ## A Better Solution: Type Erasure
 Some of the readers may have heard of the term "Type Erasure" before but for the sake of completeness, let's define it here.
 Firstly, let's be very clear what "type erasure" is NOT!
 - Type erasure is **NOT** just a `void*`;